diverso-lab/uvlhub-docs/docs/getting-started.md

 This will apply the migrations to the database and run the Flask application.

 > {: .highlight }
-  **If everything worked correctly, you should see the deployed version of UVLHub in development at `http://localhost`**
+  **If everything worked correctly, you should see the deployed version of {% include uvlhub.html %} in development at `http://localhost`**